 Whether we simply seek to improve reconnaissance capabilities in existing units, reinforce the existing formation reconnaissance regiments, create a ‘school of ISTAR’ or create a dedicated ISTAR Corps is to some extent irrelevant but it is an interesting discussion that should take place before getting on to equipment choices.

 If we accept there is a need for diversity of equipment the question then moves to how best can they be organised.

-Like a number of hair brained schemes put forth in the ‘future of’ series of posts I am not entirely convinced of them myself but use them as anchors to hang the discussion off.
-The Royal Corps of ISTAR (New Name Required cus’ that is crap) is one those.
+Like a number of hair-brained schemes put forth in the ‘future of’ series of posts, I am not entirely convinced of them myself but use them as anchors to hang the discussion off.
+The Royal Corps of ISTAR (New Name Required cus’ that is crap) is one of those.

-There are many alternatives and none of them are right or wrong but for administrative neatness I would propose the ISTAR Corps organised on the basis of independent squadrons and deployable regimental HQ functions that can plug into the larger brigade or divisional formation.
+There are many alternatives and none of them is right or wrong but for administrative neatness, I would propose the ISTAR Corps organised on the basis of independent squadrons and deployable regimental HQ functions that can plug into the larger brigade or divisional formation.
 It would be rare that an ISTAR squadron/s would be deployed alone but entirely possible.

 I am actually sympathetic to this concept, it’s the people that make the difference and with the right focus on training would it be impossible for a reconnaissance squadron to go one operation with

-Where additional capability were deemed necessary, they could be detached from the ISTAR Corps and operated in addition to the heavier Challenger based organic reconnaissance.
+Where additional capabilities were deemed necessary, they could be detached from the ISTAR Corps and operated in addition to the heavier Challenger based organic reconnaissance.

 Maybe the future is as per the MoD concept

 The Future of the British Army Series…